unlight/asmt-javascript-questions/README.md

 - What is the functional programming?
 And the difference between OOP.
 Pros and cons.
 Have you used lodash or other functional libs?
 - How to convince some members of your team in that their approach is wrong?
 - What is disadvantages of using filters in templates in AngularJs?
+- Git Flow.
+What kind of Git branching strategies are you familiar with?
+What are benefits and drawbacks of those?
+- What are the differences between code quality and product quality?
+- You've a burden of obsolete technology on the project, utilized by the customer.
+It will slow down future progress of the project.
+What shoul you do?

 ### Terms in few words / one sentence
 * closure